Stay one step ahead of fraudsters with this useful guide on how to spot typical scam calls, texts and emails

 They are threatening

 Fear and guilt are powerful weapons, and some fraudsters will exploit that.
 It may be a threat of legal action, or penalty payments unless you act on that call.
 It may be an offer that will expire unless you take action now.
-If a scammer pretending to be from Virgin Media starts to threaten you, please call the police, who’ll liaise with us.
+If a scammer’s pretending to be from Virgin Media and they ever threaten you, please call the police’s non-emergency number 101 or textphone 1800 101 as soon as possible – they’ll pick it up with us.

 Asking for personal details